We Are Here For You

 News and Events

 For the last 15 years, Sullivan County communities have come together in a public show of solidarity both virtually and in-person for Turning Points Network’s vital services.
 Funds raised from the event through community participation directly support the agency’s mission to end domestic violence, sexual assault, sex trafficking, and stalking.
-TPN is pleased to announce that it is planning for another successful year, this time in-person, with Claremont Savings Bank serving as the honorary chair.
+TPN is pleased to announce that it had another successful year, this time in-person, with Claremont Savings Bank serving as the honorary chair.

 READ MORE in The Eagle Times - "Taking To The Streets: Annual Steppin' Up to End Violence 5K scheduled for April 30"